olitreadwell/professional-profile/README.md

 ### What range of compensation do you have in mind?

 I'm looking for an industry, market, and locale competitive salary in line with the role and responsibilities as well as the unique experience and education I bring to the role.
 I have been working as a professional software engineer for 6+ years and base my salary requirements on sites like LinkedIn Salary, GlassDoor, PayScale and other aggregated data sources.
-From within these sources I consider the range of salaries that are within 1-2 standard deviation above the median for work that is 30+ hours per week.
+From within these sources I consider the range of salaries that are within 1-2 standard deviations from the median for work that is 30+ hours per week.

 ### Give me an example of a time when you set a goal and were able to meet or achieve it.